 Blue Mound Wayside Chapel was dedicated on June 30, 1963, more than 50 years ago.
 Built at Country Lumber in Leota, the small structure features six stained glass windows (donated by the Martin Nyenhuis Glass Company) and two small rows of church pews (donated by the Edgerton First Church.
 It is maintained by parishioners of the Christian Reformed Church in Luverne who use church offerings and donations to keep the chapel going.

 That door to the chapel is always open, 24 hours a day, 7 days a week, and is meant to offer a place to rest, to reflect, to feel at peace, for weary travelers off the busy roads.
-The tiny church fits only four to six people snuggly but has welcomed thousands of visitors (1-6 at a time) throughout the years.
+The tiny church fits only four to six people snuggly but this Minnesota roadside attraction has welcomed thousands of visitors (1-6 at a time) throughout the years.

 More photos of Blue Mound Wayside Chapel in Luverne, Minnesota: